chuhuaxian/DeepAO/README.md

 4. Use the Batch Rendering operation to render the scenes.

 ## Citation
-Please cite [our work](https://ieeexplore.ieee.org/document/9052668) if you use DeepAO.
+Please cite [our work](https://ieeexplore.ieee.org/document/9052668) if you use our code or dataset.

 ```
 @ARTICLE{DeepAO2020,